-We ran our own historic plaques scheme to enable us to more easily commemorate notable or famous local former residents.
-Haringey’s Green Plaques are similar to the Blue Plaques Scheme run by English Heritage.
+Between 2007 - 2010, Haringey Council ran its own historic plaques scheme to commemorate notable or famous local former residents.
+Haringey’s Green Plaques Scheme was similar to the Blue Plaques Scheme run by English Heritage.

-To be awarded a plaque, candidates will have met the following criteria:
+To be awarded a plaque, candidates had to meet the following criteria:

 - they must have lived in the borough,